umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 ### RelatedLinks
 * **Full name:** `Umbraco.Courier.DataResolvers.RelatedLinks`
-* **Triggers on:** Propertydata, which have a RelatedLinks type as datatype
+* **Triggers on:** Propertydata, which have a RelatedLinks type as data type
 * If values are set, courier will convert the values to the corresponding GUIDs, add the nodes as dependencies.
 On extraction the GUIDs will be converted back to the right IDs.

 ### RTEstylesheets
 * **Full name:** `Umbraco.Courier.DataResolvers.RTEstylesheets`
 * **Triggers on:** The Rich text editor DataType
-* If the RTE have any stylesheets associated, these will be added as dependencies to the datatype
+* If the RTE have any stylesheets associated, these will be added as dependencies to the data type

 ### Tags
 * **Full name:** `Umbraco.Courier.DataResolvers.Tags`
-* **Triggers on:**  Propertydata, which have a Tags type as datatype
+* **Triggers on:**  Propertydata, which have a Tags type as data type
 * Selected tags are included as separate dependencies and extracted along with the document.

 ### TemplateResources